torufurukawa/requests-dump/README.rst

 requets-dump
 ============

-Dump HTTP communiation by requests.
+Provides a hook function to dump HTTP communiation for requests.

 Usage
 =====